 - Those with preexisting chronic illnesses

-University Health System’s Chief Medical Officer Dr. Bryan Alsip advises, “Getting a flu shot is a smart thing to do.
+University Health’s Chief Medical Officer Dr. Bryan Alsip advises, “Getting a flu shot is a smart thing to do.
 It’s the best protection against becoming ill with influenza and to prevent others from getting the flu, particularly those who cannot receive the vaccine due to a medical contraindication.”

 The Advisory Committee on Immunization Practices, a committee within the CDC, recommends that everyone six months and older get vaccinated.
 Dr. Alsip emphasizes that those younger than six months are especially vulnerable to influenza, making it more important for anyone who handles a baby to make the time to get vaccinated.